 Yesterday I posted “Using Freezer Paper Stencils and Appliques on Tee, Part 1“.
 Read Part 1 to go over the supplies and basics also used in this part of the tutorial.
 In part two and I’ll be showing you how to use freezer paper stencils with paint and fabric pen/marker mediums to make a fun tee.
 I decided on an Air Force and C-17 jet themed tee for my son.

-This post may contain affiliate links.
-If you purchase something through the link we may receive a small commission at no extra charge to you.
-This helps us keep our freebies, content, and tutorials FREE for you!
-We really appreciate your support!
-See our full disclosures, TOS, and policies HERE.
+This post and the photos within it may contain affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.
+This helps keep my content FREE for you.
+Woohoo!
+Thank you for your support.
+See our full disclosures HERE.

 First, I designed the tee in Silhouette Studio.
 Not many C-17 jet stencils exist on the web so I imported some C-17 clip art I found and used the program’s tracing feature.
 Here’s a great video tute on tracing images.As mentioned in Part 1 of this tute, I put the freezer paper on my mat shiny side up.
 This is the side that adheres to the tee, so when you’re cutting you need to do a mirror image for the letters to end up the correct way.To do this by hand, google and print an image/lettering and trace it on to the freezer paper.
 Cut out with detail scissorsor an exacto knife.
 I often trace the printed image with a black sharpie so it’s easier to see through the freezer paper to trace it.